telerik-boneyard/Platform-Knowledge-Base/how-to-whitelist-the-elastic-aws-ips-for-telerik-platform.md

 ---
 title: How to Whitelist the Elastic Amazon Web Services IPs for Telerik Platform
-description: Establishing a secure connection between your machine and AWS that AppBuilder stays behind.
+description: Whitelist the range of IP addresses that Telerik Platform uses.
+How to do this for elastic AWS IPs?
+I need to establish a secure communication channel. that AppBuilder stays behind.
 type: how-to
 page_title: Whitelisting Amazon IPs for Secure AppBuilder Connection
 slug: how-to-whitelist-aws-ips